yuvenduan/POCO/README.md

 * <code>configs/configs.py</code> defines the base config, which could be changed in individual experiments in <code>configs/experiments.py</code>.
 * <code>model/model_utils.py</code> defines the model types and rnn types used in the experiments.
-* <code>model/model.py</code> implements several model types including autoregressive models and latent dynamics models.
+* <code>model/model.py</code> implements several model types including autoregressive models and latent dynamics models (PLRNN), POYO.
 * <code>tasks/taskfunction.py</code> implements the neural prediction task
 * <code>datasets/zebrafish.py</code> implements the dataset for neural prediction, including how data is normalized, chunked, and partitioned into training and test sets.
 * <code>main.py</code> save config for each run in a experiment (and submit the jobs to cluster if with -c)